profnote/profnote.github.io/index.md

 ---
-layout: home
+layout: page
 title: Welcome!
 subtitle: to my personal website
 ---

 My name is Niti, and I'm interested in Data Science and Art.
+I create interesting stuff related to these fields.